Excito-LLC/squarespace-plugins/README.md

 ## 🛠 For Developers:

 Interested in contributing?
 We'd be thrilled to have you!
 Please refer to the specific plugin's README for detailed technical information and guidelines for contributions.
+The final code and README is in the `plugins` folder, but the source code is in the `src` folder.

 ## 📜 License: